DilanCF/CMSC412_notes/lecture/Lecture08.md

 Racing: Depending on the order in which you type stuff, you get different things for each execution

-Is cpoying an atomic action?
+Is copying an atomic action?
 * ye lol

 Very rare that you interrupt something during instruction